mobidonia/ccprojtranslate/README.md

 # How to use
 Download or clone this repository
-Copy your desired language folder ex "it" and paste it in resources/lang folder Copy your desired language file ex "it.json" and paste it in resources/lang folder
+Copy your desired language folder ex "it" and paste it in resources/lang folder (If exists) Copy your desired language file ex "it.json" and paste it in resources/lang folder

 # How to contribute